dman01337/LMIS_Image_Classification/README.md

 - The final CNN had the probability threshold for the PASS class adjusted to limit false positive rate so as not to exceed 1% (for quality purposes, we do not want to ship failing units)

 Implementation:
-- Because the manufacturing production network is behind a firewall and cannot access online modeling tools such as Flask or Streamlit, an executable program was created in python for the purpose of classifying production images.
+- Because the manufacturing production network at TFS is behind a firewall and cannot access online modeling tools such as Flask or Streamlit, an executable program was created in python for the purpose of classifying production images and logging the results to a CSV file.
-- An interactive PowerBI dashboard was developed and provided for the purpose of monitoring production performance of the executable classifier, which logs its ongoing results to a csv.
+- An interactive PowerBI dashboard was developed and provided for the purpose of monitoring production performance of the executable classifier, which queries data from the CSV logfile.

 ## Results
 Class weights were imposed during model training to account for class imbalance shown below: